-“We need their help.”
-I replied.
-“Look around.
+“Look around,” I replied.
+“We need their help.
 Shai’Hara-Lee, what is this treaty?”

 “I will tell you.
-But come stand by me here.
+But come stand here with.
 We will go to the Aurelana for your injured.
-I will explain.”
+I will explain there.”

 We were inside the Aurelana in under a minute.
 Ten seconds to get to the launch and get settled, ten seconds to the Aurelana, the entire rest of the minute to offload Lily and Vlad.
-They were taken away to what was hopefully a sick bay while the rest of us stayed with Shai’Hara-Lee in a small room off the launch bay.
+They were taken away to what was we hoped was a sick bay while the rest of us stayed with Shai’Hara-Lee in a small room off the launch bay.

 She explained that the treaty was critical to help us both understand and properly use the energy we had created.
-So that we could join in the collective society that spanned the Universe.
+So that we could join in the collective culture that spanned the Universe.